Pranab Mukherjee arrives in Nagpur, all eyes on RSS event tomorrow

-Former President Pranab Mukherjee on Wednesday arrived in Nagpur to attend the Rashtriya Swayamsevak Sangh (RSS) program scheduled for tomorrow.
-Mukherjee is the chief guest at the RSS event and is set to address its activists.
+Former president Pranab Mukherjee on Wednesday arrived in Nagpur to attend the concluding ceremony of the RSS’s Tritiya Varsh Training programme.
+Mukherjee, who has been critical of the RSS as a Congress leader, will address its activists in Nagpur on Thursday.
 This will be his first speech from the RSS platform.

-Accepting an invitation from the Hindutva group has sparked controversy with some of his former Congress colleagues and Left leaders expressing their reservations over his participation in the RSS meeting.
+Soon after Mukherjee landed in Nagpur, he was welcomed by a huge entourage of RSS workers, who were seen handing bouquets to the chief guest.

 Former President of India Dr.Pranab Mukherjee arrives in Nagpur.
 He is the chief guest at a Rashtriya Swayamsevak Sangh(RSS) program tomorrow pic.twitter.com/ueAqLyFHj8